Working with the God Hermes For Success, Opportunities and Luck

 Closing the ritual

-Extinguish the candle or turn off the lamp to symbolise the end of the ritual.
+Extinguish the candle or turn off the lamp to symbolise the end of your work with Hermes.
 You might say, “As this light extinguishes, let the blessings of Hermes continue to protect and guide me.”

 This ritual can be adapted to work with your practice and relationship with the God Hermes.
 Make the ritual your own by adapting the words and ingredients to those that feel right for you.
 Hermes will appreciate your efforts and begin to influence your life for the better.